 Many heat pumps qualify for the Renewable Heat Incentive scheme, which offers money for simply installing and using renewable energy products.

 The GME Group range offers Vaillant Ground Source, Airsource and water source heat pumps.
 Covering various sizes and needs for properties and businesses a long with larger district heating systems.
+To find out more about the benefits of ground source heat pumps click on the link here.

 How they Work